Photo Scanning Services

 What is included in the price of each scan?

-Included in the price for each photo is a high resolution scan at 600 dpi for archival quality digital images which offers increased flexibility for enlarging, editing, and printing.
-Each photo is carefully scanned by hand and includes precise cropping and manual editing for best quality results.
-We do not use any automatic processes for the retouching process.
+Each photo is scanned at high resolution for archival quality digital images, which offers increased flexibility for enlarging, editing, and printing.
+Each photo is carefully scanned by hand using flatbed scanners and includes precise cropping and manual editing for best quality results.
+We do not use any automatic processes for the retouching process, and we also offer more advanced restoration for damaged and aged photos.
 All images are reviewed 3 times through our digitizing process for proper quality assurance.
-We also offer more advanced restoration for damaged and aged photos.